CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 4. What happens when you `fork` a repository?

-You delete it
+you make a copy of it as repository in your account.

 ## 5. What happens when you clone a repository?

-It send it to a friend
+It send it to your computer.

 ## 6. What is a Pull Request?

-When you send a file over the internet
+is a way that the developers use to discuss changes and allows collaborations between them.